ashtonG/mpdgems/man/mpdnotify.1.md

 ## DESCRIPTION

-**mpdnotify** is a simple utility that polls the MPD server for song changes, and shows a nice desktop notification when that happens.
+**mpdnotify** is a simple daemon that polls the MPD server for song changes, and shows a nice desktop notification when that happens.

 ## OPTIONS ##